davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 If no candidates are generated in the first phase or none are selected from the list of candidates, the algorithm tries to expand the entities mentioned in the headline based on the news text, exploiting a pattern: a personality mentioned in the headline by a short version of their name (e.g. just their surname) is usually referred to in the news text by a fuller name.

-The algorithm identifies all the people mentioned in the news text, using the component described in Section [6.1](#subsec:ner){reference-type="ref" reference="subsec:ner"}, and selects only those that have at least one name in common with the name of the personality mentioned in the headline, thus generating an expanded entity, and assuming that it corresponds to the same entity mentioned in the headline.
+The algorithm identifies all the people mentioned in the news text, using the component described in [Section 6.1](#subsec:ner), and selects only those that have at least one name in common with the name of the personality mentioned in the headline, thus generating an expanded entity, and assuming that it corresponds to the same entity mentioned in the headline.

 If the process results in only one expanded entity and there is a similarity of 1.0 with one of the candidates previously selected from the CBB, that candidate is chosen.
 Otherwise, the expanded entity is used to interrogate the CBB and collect a new list of candidates.
 If there is only one candidate on this list and its similarity is at least 0.8 to the expanded entity, that candidate is chosen.
 If there is more than one candidate and only one has a similarity of 1.0 to the expanded entity, that one is chosen.